Court Marriage Procedure in Pakistan

-Step 1: Free Will Declaration / Affidavit
+Step 1 — Declaration of Free Will / Affidavit

-- Both parties must provide:
+Both parties are required to provide:

 - Copies of CNICs